Creating tables

 In the Developer Portal, enable the canva:design:content:write permission.
 In the future, the Apps SDK will throw an error if the required permissions are not enabled.
 To learn more, see Configuring permissions.

 At their most basic, tables are plain JavaScript objects.
-These objects have rows, the rows have columns, and the columns have cells.
-The cells can contain content and have background colors.
+These objects have rows, and the rows have cells.
+The cells can contain content and have attributes like background color.

-The following code snippet contains an example of a table object that has a single row, column, and cell:
+The following code snippet contains an example of a table object that has a single row and cell:

 rows: [